mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 the master to guarantee a consistent session state.
 This behavior can be controlled with the **`strict_multi_stmt`** router option.
 This option is enabled by default.

-If set to false, queries are routed normally after a multi-statement query. **Warning**, this can cause false data to be read from the slaves if the multi-statement query modifies the session state.
+If set to false, queries are routed normally after a multi-statement query.

+**Warning:** this can cause false data to be read from the slaves if the multi-statement query modifies the session state.
 Only disable the strict mode if you know that no changes to the session state will be made inside the multi-statement queries.